greenbone/gvm-tools/docs/config.rst

 .. rubric:: Socket section

-The socket section allows setting the default path to the unix socket of :term:`gvmd` or :term:`openvasmd` respectively.
+The socket section allows setting the default path to the Unix Domain socket of :term:`gvmd` or :term:`openvasmd` respectively.
 Not to be confused with the socket path to the redis server used by :term:`openvassd`.
 Only relevant if the socket connection type is used.